H-b8/connections-data-converter/README.md

 As the pro-sex community continues to be deplatformed from popular social media, many have began downloading their account data, only to be overwhelmed by a compressed JSON file.
 Something that is almost useless and unreadable to a non-developer.
-This web application solves this issue by instructing users on how to access the correct files, and transform that big, scary block of text into a clean readable list of their followers, following, and mutuals.
+This web application solves the issue by instructing users on how to access the correct files, and transform that big, scary block of text into a clean readable list of their followers, following, and mutuals.

 ## <a href="https://h-b8.github.io/connections-data-converter/">CLICK TO LAUNCH APPLICATION!</a>